Bethenny Frankel Arrives To Dennis Shields’ Funeral After Vowing Not To Talk To Him On ‘RHONY’

 Although Frankel has not yet released a statement regarding Shields’ tragic death, which occurred on Friday, August 10, Jill has shared a number of statements on her Instagram page and also posted a ton of photos of herself and Shields with their kids.

-In one post in particular, Jill shared a family photo with her audience and said she would miss Shields, the “love of my life,” every day.
+In one post, in particular, Jill shared a family photo with her audience and said she would miss Shields, the “love of my life,” every day.

 “Even though we did not live together, you still remained my best friend and my husband.
 Not many people were able to grasp our situation but it worked for us,” she wrote.
 “We spoke everyday.
 I will miss that!
 I love you my dear husband.
 I am hoping up in heaven you are running around playing basketball and tennis without any back pain.
 See you again in forty years.”

-Dennis and Jill Shields were married for 26 years and separate in 2016.
+Dennis and Jill Shields were married for 26 years and separated in 2016.

 To see more of Bethenny Frankel and her co-stars, don’t miss new episodes of The Real Housewives of New York City on Monday nights at 9 p.m. on Bravo TV.